Decision to Leave: Plot

-Insomniac detective Jang Hae-jun works in Busan and only sees his wife, Jung-an, a nuclear power plant manager residing in Ipo, once a week.
+Insomniac detective Jang Hae-jun works in Busan and only sees his wife, Jung-an, a nuclear power plant manager residing in Ipo, on weekends.
 Hae-jun and his partner, Soo-wan, investigate a case involving a retired immigration officer, Ki Do-soo, found dead at the foot of a mountain he often climbed.
 They interview his much younger wife Song Seo-rae, an emigrant from China who works as a caretaker for seniors.
 They suspect her because of her lack of displays of grief, a scratch on her hand, bruises on her legs and torso, broken ribs, and a tattoo of Ki's initials resembling the monogram he used to mark his belongings.

 Hae-jun conducts further interviews with Seo-rae and conducts nightly stakeouts outside of her apartment building, becoming infatuated with her in the process.
-Seo-rae observes him outside her building, and witnesses him on one of his other investigations.
-Seo-rae's Monday client says Seo-rae was with her on the day Ki died, and camera footage shows Seo-rae outside her Monday client's home shortly before Ki's time of death.
+Seo-rae observes him outside her building and on one of his other investigations.
+Seo-rae's Monday client says Seo-rae was with her on the day Ki died, and CCTV footage shows Seo-rae entering and leaving the client's home the day Ki died.
 Questioned about her background, Seo-rae admits that in China she killed her terminally ill mother with fentanyl pills at her request.
 Before dying, she told Seo-rae to go to Korea to climb the mountain her Korean grandfather, an independence fighter in Manchuria, had left her.
 Seo-rae gives Hae-jun letters written by Ki admitting to corrupt business dealings, including a letter sent to a subordinate that Hae-jun interprets as a suicide note.
 Hae-jun rules the death a suicide, despite Soo-wan's doubts, and informs Seo-rae that she is no longer a suspect.